ForJessicaSake/Q-J/README.md

+##Q&J
-This is a food delivery website developed to bring varieties of African dishes to your doorstop with zero delivery fees.
+A food delivery website developed to bring varieties of African dishes to your doorstop with zero delivery fees.